 All the answers published in this website are written by Verified medical doctors, therapists and health experts.
 The Content has been moderated by iCliniq medical review team before publication.
 Post your medical clarifications on iCliniq by choosing the right specialty and get them answered.
 Your medical queries will be answered 24/7 by top doctors from iCliniq.

-Query: Hi doctor, Please check the genetic report and it was done to check FSHD.
+Query: Hi doctor, I have attached the genetic report, and it was done to check FSHD.
+Kindly advise.
 Read Full »

 Answer: Hi, Welcome to icliniq.com.
 I have gone through your query and the report (attachment removed to protect patient identity).
 The report says that this patient has the gene for FSHD (facioscapulohumeral muscular dystrophy).
-Since the patient also has a weakness of shoulders, the diagnosis is confirmed...
+Since the patient also has a weakness of the shoulders, the diagnosi...
 Read Full »

 Query: Hi doctor, I am 21 years old.
 I have muscle weakness in both arms and legs since childhood.
 I cannot climb stairs without support and I feel tired most of the day.
 I cannot stand for long and also cannot run or walk.
 My legs and feet always get numb.
 I have decreased sensory sensations in both feet....
 Read Full »